 Swallow the tablets whole with plenty of water; do not split, chew, crush, or dissolve them.

 Desvenlafaxine controls depression, but does not cure it.
 It may take several weeks before you feel the full benefit of desvenlafaxine.
 Continue to take desvenlafaxine even if you feel well.
 Do not stop taking desvenlafaxine without talking to your doctor.
 Your doctor will probably decrease your dose gradually.
-If you suddenly stop taking desvenlafaxine, you may experience withdrawal symptoms such as dizziness, confusion, nausea, headache, ringing in the ears, irritability, unable to control emotions, frequent mood changes, abnormally excited, difficulty falling asleep or staying asleep, diarrhea, anxiety, extreme tiredness, unusual dreams, seizures, sweating, uncontrollable shaking of a part of the body, or pain, burning or tingling in the hands or feet.
+If you suddenly stop taking desvenlafaxine, you may experience withdrawal symptoms such as dizziness; confusion; nausea; headache; ringing in the ears; irritability; aggressive behavior; inability to control emotions; frequent mood changes; abnormally excited, difficulty falling asleep or staying asleep, diarrhea, anxiety; extreme tiredness; unusual dreams; seizures; sweating; uncontrollable shaking of a part of the body; blurred vision; or pain, burning or tingling in the hands or feet.
 Tell your doctor if you experience any of these symptoms while you are decreasing your dose of desvenlafaxine or soon after you stop taking desvenlafaxine.

 Other uses for this medicine